Yeya-8/instant-complete-reset/README.md

 ## Why

 Every time you complete a level in Geometry Dash, there's a short animation before you're dropped back into the menu or given the option to retry.
-If you're grinding attempts on a level — practicing, speedrunning, or just chasing a better time — that animation adds up fast.
-This mod skips it entirely: hit R and you're straight back into the level.
+If you're grinding attempts on a level or practicing or aura farming, that animation adds up fast.
+This mod skips it entirely. hit R and you're straight back into the level.

 ## How it works